2 Quick and Easy Neck Stretches That Help Fix Your Posture

 Take a handful of your hair from the lower, back part of your head.
-(Sorry, my beautiful, bald ones, you do kind of need at least some hair to do this, although if you have a good imagination you can still probably do it.
-Below I’ll list another stretch that you don’t need hair for.)
+(Sorry, baldies, you do need some hair for this.
+Below is another stretch you don’t need hair for.)

 When you have a handful of hair, pull your hair slightly back and up.
 As you do this you should feel a nice stretch through the vertebrae (spinal bones) of your neck.
 Ideal neck posture is a straight spine all the way up to the top.
 A J-shaped spine is the idea, not the S-shaped spine that we were taught years ago.